-Lessons are scheduled for 1 to 2 hours.
+Lessons are scheduled for 1 or 2 hour sessions.
 Any particular lesson might be shortened if the new rider gets tired, or extended a bit by mutual agreement if excellent progress is being made.
 Additional lessons can be scheduled with the instructor as desired.
 Learning time varies from person to person.
 Most adults are riding on their own after two to three hours with an instructor.

 The instructor can provide an adult bicycle.
 You will have to provide your own helmet.

 We do not have bikes for children.
 Parents must provide a bike for children not tall enough to straddle an adult bicycle.
 For children under the age of 12 we suggest group lessons offered by the Chicago area REI stores